Dual Track College Search Time Line

 - Continue with your academic plan!
 Remember you can make adjustments and changes at any time, and that every positive step gives you more good options!
 Keep challenging yourself and exploring your interests, you can still try new things!

 - Remember that there are many outstanding colleges that are either SAT/ACT optional or simply do not consider standardized test scores for admissions purposes.
+Decide whether you would benefit by taking these tests and, if so, what time you want to commit to test prep.
+The NCAA does not require test scores!

 - Meet with college reps who visit your high school.
 Attend a college fair near you!